To configure general project settings to save as a template that can be applied when adding a new project with the Portfolio tool.

 Items That Do Not Carry Over To Your New Project

 Any preference that is not in the list above including:

 - Cost Codes at the project level.

-- Default distributions on specific tools (RFIs, Submittals, etc.).
+- Default Distribution Lists on specific tools (RFIs, Submittals, etc.).

 - Any schedule integration; however, your selection of which schedule tool you would like to integrate with will carry over (MS Project vs. Primavera P6).